vmware/secrets-manager/docs/content/documentation/production/overview.md

 (*in FIPS-compliant environments*) and stored in memory for performance and security, necessitating sufficient memory allocation for all secrets.

-In this architecture any pod in the `vsecm-system` namespace that has the `vsecm-sentinel` service account can access **VSecM Safe**.
+In this architecture any pod in the `vsecm` namespace that has the `vsecm-sentinel` service account can access **VSecM Safe**.

-Securing access to the `vsecm-system` namespace is important because if an attacker gains access to this namespace, they could potentially introduce a fake *VSecM Safe*.
+Securing access to the `vsecm` namespace is important because if an attacker gains access to this namespace, they could potentially introduce a fake *VSecM Safe*.